 Riff, PD#18245 (2018)

-Riff, PD#18245 is a cast of the mark made by Gramsma in the Flevo polder soil; as such, it reflects the reclamation and artificiality of the polder.
-Gramsma’s newly formed landscape, which rests on piles like a building, provides shelter to animals and mosses.
-Visitors can use the stairs and let their gaze wander from above over the old country at Elburg and the new man-made landscape with its dikes, roads and ditches.
+Riff, PD#18245 is thus both a sculptural object and a residual form.
+The work is an imprint of Gramsma’s digging in the Flevoland soil and reflects the reclamation and the artificiality of the polder.
+Gramsma’s newly formed landscape offers shelter to animals and mosses.
+Visitors can walk up the steps for a view from above of the old land near Elburg and the new, artificial landscape with its dikes, roads and ditches.